zalando/zalenium/README.md

 ```

 #### OSX
-Zalenium for OSX is currently compatible with Docker `1.11` and `1.12` __default__.
+Zalenium for OSX is currently compatible with Docker `1.11`, `1.12` __default__ and `1.13`.
 In Mac is recommended that you explicitly tell Zalenium which major version you are using via `-e DOCKER=1.11` due to API compatibility issues.
 In the future this will be automated on our side as it is with Linux (read above)

 ```sh
 docker run --rm -ti --name zalenium -p 4444:4444 -p 5555:5555 \